mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 168 - Undocumented Decisions/readme.md

 Sometimes we find arbitrary rules not so easily testable.

-If we cannot write a failing test, we need to have a function with an excellent and declarative name instead of a comment.
+If we can't write a failing test, we need to have a function with an excellent and declarative name instead of a comment.

 # Sample Code 💻